02 Oct Disc Herniation Risk Doubles with a Decreased Spinal Curve

 What causes a decreased spinal curve?

 Abnormal neck curvature represents an early manifestation of degenerative changes in the spine.
-Lifestyles of the younger demographic have become increasingly sedentary while added stress and pressure on the spine and neck curvature due to repetitive and poor postural habits.
-Increase use of texting, smart phones, tablets, and computer work have added significant weight-bearing stress to the alignment, movement, and function of the spine.
+Lifestyles of the younger demographic have become increasingly sedentary while adding stress and pressure on the spine and neck curvature due to repetitive and poor postural habits.
+Increased use of texting, smartphones, tablets, and computer work has added significant weight-bearing stress to the alignment, movement, and function of the spine.